Please note: previous applicants need not apply.

 We are looking for motivated and inspiring individuals to deliver dynamic, exciting, and innovative workshops to large groups of young people in schools up and down the country (largely focused in England).

-We are looking primarily to recruit facilitators from the following regions:
+We are looking primarily to recruit facilitators from the following regions in England:

 - however, we will also consider applicants based in other locations.

-This position requires you to have demonstrable evidence of experience delivering workshops to large groups of young people (11-18) in a schools-based context.
+This position requires you to have demonstrable evidence of experience delivering workshops to large groups of young people (11-18) in a schools-based context (either virtually or in-person).

 Applicants without experience of delivering workshops to large groups of young people in schools will not be considered.